StanfordSpezi/learnspezi/docs/getting-started/quick-start.md

 git clone https://github.com/StanfordSpezi/SpeziTemplateApplication.git
 ```

-## Step 2: Open the Project
+## Step 2: Open and Run the Project

 1. Navigate to the downloaded folder
 2. Double-click the `TemplateApplication.xcodeproj` file
 3. Xcode will open with your project loaded

-## Step 3: Run Your First Spezi App

-1. In Xcode, make sure the destination is set to an iPhone simulator (like "iPhone 16 Pro")
+4. In Xcode, make sure the destination is set to an iPhone simulator (like "iPhone 16 Pro")
-2. Click the **Play** button (▶️) in the top-left corner
+5. Click the **Play** button (▶️) in the top-left corner
-3. Wait for the app to build and launch
+6. Wait for the app to build and launch

 🎉 **Congratulations!** You're now running your first Spezi application.

+> ⚠️ If you see a build error like "Target 'SpeziAccountMacros' must be enabled before it can be used," select the error in the Issue Navigator and click **Trust & Enable**.

-## Step 4: Explore the App
+## Step 3: Explore the App

 In the simulator, you'll see:
 - A welcome screen with onboarding flow